NsccTruroIT/OSYS1200/3-Users_and_Groups/index.md

 ```

 > Up for a challenge?
-Remember we added a description to redteam try using powershell  to add the following description to  blueteam:  `This group will valiantly defend our confidentiality, Integrity and ensure Availability.` **Hint**: use `Set-LocalGroup` and specify the group using the `-Name` option
+Remember we added a description to redteam try using powershell  to add the following description to  blueteam:  `Protects Confidentiality/Integrity/Availability` **Hint**: use `Set-LocalGroup` and specify the group using the `-Name` option

 ### Part B - Manage Group Members